-Meals on Wheels is a service offered to homebound seniors (generally unable to drive or leave the home independently with ease and safety or to prepare complete meals) within the service area of BTSS.
+Meals on Wheels is a meal delivery service offered to homebound seniors within the service area of BTSS.

 2. Who is eligible?

-To be eligible for Meals on Wheels, the client must be 62 years of age or older and be fundamentally homebound.
+To be eligible for Meals on Wheels, the client must be 62 years of age or older and homebound.
+This means that they are unable to drive or leave their home independently with ease and safety or to prepare complete meals for themselves.
 For additional eligibility criteria please contact BTSS at 248-723-3500 or send an Email.